- The Living Planet Index (LPI) is a metric that is easily misinterpreted.

 For those working in conservation or environmental research and protection, digging into the specifics of the database is essential.
 For the more casual observer who just wants to understand what’s happening to the world’s wildlife, we need to find some way of summarising the 20,000 stories that it contains.
 The most popular way of doing this is by using the Living Planet Index: this reports the average decline across all of the populations as a single figure.
 The headline result is that we saw an average decline of 68% across wildlife populations since 1970.

 I much prefer the summary shown in the chart here.
-It shows us what share of the 20,000 populations is declining, increasing, or is stable.
-Across all of the taxonomic groups, there is almost a 50-50 split: around half of populations are in decline, and half are growing.
+It shows us what share of the 20,000 populations are declining, increasing, or are stable.
+Across all of the taxonomic groups, there is almost a 50-50 split: around half of the populations are in decline, and half are growing.
 This tells us a very different story from the single index figure.
 Many extrapolate the “average decline of 68%” to assume that most, if not all, of the world’s wildlife, is struggling.
 This more nuanced summary shows us that this is not the case.

 First, understanding what populations are most threatened is how we prioritize our conservation efforts.
 There’s no point in misplacing resources towards populations that are flourishing at the expense of populations on the brink of extinction.
 We can only direct our attention towards the most endangered populations if we know what they are in the first place.
 Looking at the red segment – the declining populations – already cuts our sample by half.
 We still need to narrow it down further by looking at the populations that are seeing the most drastic declines.
 The underlying data in the Living Planet database allows researchers to do this.